IN THE SUMMERTIME * 50 YEARS OLD *

 “On the same Saturday I watched the German TV Show Beat Club.
 And there it was a great performance of an unusual band.
-No drums, a double bass, a jug, a banjo, a honky tonk piano and all of them seem to have lots of fun when performing.
+No drums!
+A double bass, jug, banjo, honky tonk piano and all of them seem to have lots of fun when performing.
 So, I began to like In The Summertime and the band.

-“That was the time when you also heard album tracks on the radio, and as I hadn’t got a record player at that time, I depended on what was played in the radio.
+“That was the time when you also heard album tracks on the radio, and I hadn’t got a record player at that time.
+I depended on what was played in the radio.
 And when they played Baby Let’s Play House, I jumped on the Mungo train.

 “Luckily a friend of mine bought the album, so I could tape it.